Players (and owners) are stupid - Dose.ca

 Since then, Suzuki has missed a few practices, but has been able to play all of his team's games.

 Except he's not the same, and it shows.
-He has only four points in eight games since that blocked shot, whereas he had 19 in 13 games before that.
+He has just four points in eight games since that blocked shot, whereas he had 19 in 13 games before that.

 You've got to applaud a guy like Nick Suzuki who, despite injuries, insists on playing every game for his team.
 He hasn't missed a game since turning pro (476 in the regular season and 37 in the playoffs).